jasondergithub/C-Template/README.md

 ### Synopsis

 This course aims to build a foundation for students to build software with design patterns and mainstream programming paradigms used in modern software development.
 We will also cover the SOLID principles of object-oriented design.
 These topics will be threaded with a long running example developed in the classroom with participation from students and with state-of-the-art engineering practices.
 A real-world example to illustrate the use of design patterns wraps up this course.
+This will take place on Saturday, Dec 18, 2021, by guest lecturer Kurt Hsu of VeryBuy.

-Design patterns examines reusable solutions to object oriented design problems in software developed in object-oriented languages like C++, Java, Python, Ruby, OCaml and so on.
+Design patterns examines reusable solutions to object oriented design problems (maintainable, extendable, etc.) in software developed in object-oriented languages like C++, Java, Python, Ruby, OCaml and so on.

   - design patterns
     - individual patterns by category as they are encountered in the running example